nico4mcs/doc/doc/Coding/CSharp/Operators.md

 result = myVar != null ? myVar : "null"
 ```

-This is the simplified Version:
+This is the simplified version:

 ```csharp
 result = myVar ?? "null"